-The 3 items in every zero waster’s arsenal
+The 3 items in every zero waste kit

-Peek inside any zero waster’s bag/bike basket/car and you’ll find these three items.
+Peek inside any zero waster’s bag/bike basket/car and you’ll find these three items make up their zero waste kit.

 When I decided to commit to a zero waste lifestyle I knew I had to make an initial investment in a few basic items in order to reduce my single use plastic consumption.